Moratti – Creating the Champagne of the South?

 The acidity brings tension, while there’s also power, sophistication and a lingering finish.
-While it’s invidious to make comparisons with Champagne, stylistically it most resembles a style such as Bollinger.
+While it’s invidious to make comparisons with Champagne, stylistically, it most resembles Bollinger’s style.
 Cuvée dell’Angelo also comes in Moratti’s new, lighter wine bottle.

 Food: such is the depth, subtlety and complexity of flavour that this is a wine for main courses, and meats as well as fish.
 Try game birds (pheasant, duck, quail), and even goose.
 Thin slices of duck breast make a terrific match.
 Similarly, Beef Carpaccio is delightful.
 Meanwhile, to serve this wine at its best, don’t over-chill.

 So is OP DOCG Pinot Nero the “Champagne of the South?”
 Italy has established a wealth of world-class Metodo Classico sparkling wines.
 These are, of course, different from Champagne but the best are rivals in quality and pleasure.
-The evidence of the Moratti wines shows that the Oltrepò Pavese has joined Trentodoc and Franciacorta in Italy in this respect.
+The Moratti wines’ evidence shows that the Oltrepò Pavese has joined Trentodoc and Franciacorta in Italy in this respect.